-The Talking Book Library has been serving Central Massachusetts since 1973.
-In collaboration with the Perkins Braille and Talking Book Library, the TBL loans recorded reading materials and the necessary listening equipment to eligible readers who are unable to read print books due to a disability.
+The TBL loans recorded reading materials and the necessary listening equipment to eligible readers who are unable to read print books due to a disability.
 The collection includes digital talking books, large type materials, braille materials, descriptive videos, and assistive equipment.
-The Library is affiliated with the Massachusetts Board of Library Commissioners.
+The Library is affiliated with the Massachusetts Board of Library Commissioners, and has been serving patrons since 1973.

 Individuals may borrow from the Talking Book Library if they live in Massachusetts at least six months out of the year and fall into one or more of the following categories established by the federal government:

 - Legally blind with vision of 20/200 or less, or a visual field no greater than 20 degrees.